monifasol/frontend-challenge-sequra/README.md

 # SeQura Frontend Challenge

-This project contains 3 sub project:
+This project contains 3 sub projects:

 - A prototype of a widget that shows the finantial options seQura offers to the user to pay his purchases in instalments.
 It also contains a link (more info) which opens a popup whith more information about the service.
 It's build in ReactJS.